Last touched 2024 July 12

 Four months into the cruise, I was put to work in a tiny film-processing darkroom.
 There was just enough room on a counter in the room to finish the rough and fine grinding.
 Just after getting back from the cruise, I was reassigned to work in a much larger color print processing room.
 In this room, there was more counter space and enough floor space to test the mirror.
 I learned the temperature of the photo lab's coffee pot heater was just hot enough that I could melt the pitch in a steel 100ft 35mm film can.

-I tested the mirror by taping a razor to a block of wood.
+I tested the mirror by taping a razor blade to a block of wood.
 I put a light bulb in a box and poked a pinhole in it.
-I taped a piece of paper on the floor and put the block of wood on it.
-As I looked at the shadows, I would draw a line on the paper against the block.
+I taped a piece of paper on the darkroom floor and put the block of wood on it.
+As I looked at the shadows crossing the surface of the mirror, I would draw a line on the paper against the block.
 I used a loupe and ruler to measure the distance between the lines and roughed out the math out of ATM book 1 (my only mirror making resource) for figuring the mirror.
 It didn't take long to get numbers that looked pretty good.
 I would only be using the scope for low power work anyway, since the ship rocked on the open seas.

 While the mirror was out being coated, I built a really, really crude "board" tube assembly.
 Good enough to test.
 The mirror came back from Clausing while we were at sea on a training cruise off the Virginia Capes.
 Damn if the thing didn't focus.
 I could not believe my eyes.
 I had built a telescope.
 But the mirror had arrived back from the coater with a note: "Not polished out."
 Yep, there was a gray haze around the outer inch of the mirror.